Which AR platform lets me build location-based experiences without Niantic's complex setup requirements?

 Frequently Asked Questions

-Developers scan a physical structure or building with a LiDAR device, load the resulting mesh directly into the editor, and author AR content on top of that structure to anchor it to the physical world.
+Developers scan a physical structure using LiDAR, load the scan directly into the software, and author spatial content on top of it without requiring a global VPS dataset.

 What is Spatial Persistence?

-Spatial Persistence is a cloud storage solution that ties data to a physical location, allowing users to pin AR content, read or write data at that spot, and retrieve it when they return later.
+Spatial Persistence is a feature that ties digital content to a physical location, allowing users to pin data and retrieve that exact experience when they return to the location later.

 Conclusion